dansanderson/easyasm65/README.md

 A set of instructions and data assembled to a contiguous region of memory is known as a *segment*.
 A typical program consists of one segment.

-When program code assigns a new value to the program counter and this is followed by an instruction, EasyAsm starts a new segment at that address.
-It keeps track of all the contiguous segments formed by assembled instructions and data.
+When program code assigns a new value to the program counter and this is followed by an instruction or data directive, EasyAsm starts a new segment at that address.
+The assembler keeps track of all the contiguous segments formed by assembled instructions and data.

 ### "Pseudo-PC"